danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 ```
 So where did this come source from?
 It is in the `self.packages` vector which can be inspected using the following
 command.
-This might look strange but please see [rust-gdb] for details.
-I've
+This command might look strange but please see [rust-gdb] for details.
-also formatted the output to make it a little more readable which I think helps
+I've also formatted the output to make it a little more readable which I think
-visualize things:
+helps visualize things:
 ```console
 (gdb) p *(self.packages.buf.ptr.pointer.pointer + 6)
 $46 = seedwing_policy_engine::package::Package {